 Rent in each program is subsidized and is income based.
 The application puts you on the appropriate waiting list.
 After your application is processed, you will be notified when your name reaches the top of the waiting list.

-Since the CMHA owned Affordable Housing units are located in East Liverpool and Wellsville.
-They may not meet the needs of everyone.
-Individuals or families whose circumstances require may need to live in other areas of the country.
-Those families may choose to apply for the Housing Choice Voucher Program.
+Since the CMHA owned Affordable Housing units are located in East Liverpool and Wellsville, they may not meet the needs of everyone.
+Individuals or families whose circumstances require, may need to live in other areas of the county.
+Those families may choose to apply for the Housing Choice Voucher Program

 Applications for either program can be completed by clicking on the "Application" on the main page.

 The CMHA Housing Choice Voucher Program is still operating.
 However, applications for new vouchers are not being accepted at this time due to the large number of families on the current waiting list for assistance.
 When it opens, announcements will appear in the East Liverpool Review and Morning Journal, as well as our website.